tomchristie/webdriverplus/docs/index.rst

 * A concise API for finding elements, and a wide range of selectors.
 * JQuery-style traversal and filtering for locating elements without using complex xpath expressions.
-* Perform actions on elements without having to use ActionChains.
+* Perform actions directly on elements without having to use ActionChains.
 * Element highlighting makes working from the Python console a joy.

-`Help contribute on GitHub! <https://github.com/tomchristie/webdriverplus>`_

 .. note::
     WebDriver Plus is not yet ready for use.
     It is in active development.

+`Help contribute on GitHub! <https://github.com/tomchristie/webdriverplus>`_

 Getting started